Weave Code

 Stack Fit

-• Laravel-Centric: Zap is optimized for Laravel 13+ and leverages:
+• Laravel-Centric: Zap is designed for Laravel’s ecosystem, leveraging:

 Migration Path